 Update 2017: *Molly continues to thrive in her foster home, Courage Home Purple, where she continues to live with her co-foster moms. *Mol uses a specialized computer, called an eye-gaze computer, on her wheelchair tray to speak and carry out activities.
 Though sighted, she attends classes at Anjali School for the Blind on-site in her home, where she learns at her own academic level. *Mol can ride an adapted bike and is strengthening her core and neck muscles every day!
+She recently received a g-tube to help supplement her nutrition, though she still enjoys eating my mouth and feeding herself!
+She uses a special chair to use the washroom semi-independently. *Mol is currently awaiting a hip surgery to help correct a prolapsed hip.
 To learn more about *Molly, select her name from my tags or visit the category with her name in this blog’s side-bar.

-Update 2015: *Molly is 8 years old. *Molly now attends a private school for children with disabilities. *Molly received a custom wheelchair to help her be better-positioned.
+Update 2015: *Molly is 8 years old. *Molly received a custom wheelchair to help her be better-positioned.
 She is learning to use a communication device and is actually very smart!
 She was exceeding all expectations with learning how to use every previous communication device, and is quickly mastering the current device just beautifully, despite previously being labeled as having an intellectual disability.

 She is bilingual and understands both English and Telugu.
 She is learning to read and do math at home in addition to attending school.
 She picks up new information so quickly, and can often become quite bored!
 Her moms have found out a lot about her spunky personality since the original information posted by SCH.
 She has seen huge strides in development and is now a healthy, happy, well-adjusted girl.
 Her epilepsy has not caused any incidents lately, so she was weaned off epilepsy medications.

-She lives with co-foster moms Nikki and Merissa and 11 13 foster siblings: *Lily, *Nolan, *Dinah, *Cedar, *Jasmine, *Theo (adopted!), *Louise (adopted!), *Selah, *Chloe, *Mae, *Teagan, *Brianna, *Addie, and *Charlotte (Deepa), whom Nikki has adopted!
-You can sign up to follow Nikki and Merissa’s respective blogs hereand here.
+She lives with co-foster moms Nikki and Merissa and 10 foster siblings: *Lily, *Nolan, *Dinah, *Cedar, *Jasmine, *Selah, *Chloe, *Mae, and *Teagan, as well as Deepa, whom Nikki has adopted,and *Addie, whom Merissa is in the process of adopting!
+You can sign up to follow Nikki and Merissa’s respective blogs here and here.
 To access blog posts with photos, you will need to contact them individually.
 Due to regulations put in place by the Indian government, SCH had to remove public identifying photos from the internet to protect the children’s privacy against trafficking.

 Today is giggly, sweet, beautiful *Molly’s day, and I’m so glad to announce she is FULLY SPONSORED!!!!
 Yay, this is great news.
 This means *Molly will always have the best support system behind her.
 Though she is both non-mobile and non-verbal, *Molly is described as quiet with a sweet personality and an eager smile on her face all the time. *Molly is 6 years old and has been at SCH for a while, since all the way back in December of 2009. *Molly has cerebral palsy, has been weaned from epilepsy medication, and was misdiagnosed with an intellectual disability.
 She has a stunning, mega-watt smile!